TYPE DESIGN INFORMATION PAGE last updated on Sat Mar 25 10:37:22 EDT 2023

 RoastHorse Type Foundry

 Joe Baldwin (b.
 UK, 1973) runs RoastHorse Type Foundry.
-He is the designer of the pixel font Flash Script (2002, italic), the sarcastic RHBertholdRegularIndustryofTyrany RHBurroughs, RHCarrierStencil (2004, a free font created because of Berthold's "abuse of copyright"; it is an octagonal stencil font), Linx Pro (a MICR and dot matrix family), the pixel face RHBurroughs, the fat Western style face Hubbard Hand Lettered (2003, available at T-26), and the flash-optimized Kerouac (2002, T-26).
+He is the designer of the pixel font Flash Script (2002, italic), the sarcastic RHBertholdRegularIndustryofTyrany RHBurroughs, RHCarrierStencil (2004, a free font created because of Berthold's "abuse of copyright"; it is an octagonal stencil font), Linx Pro (a MICR and dot matrix family), the pixel typeface RHBurroughs, the fat Western style typeface Hubbard Hand Lettered (2003, available at T-26), and the flash-optimized Kerouac (2002, T-26).

 Designer of Stan Free (VGC, 1973) and the liquid font Amelia (1965, Visual Graphics Corporation).
 Amelia was later "stolen" by Bitstream and Linotype.
 Here is what Stan wrote: Bitstream and Linotype have stolen my "Amelia" font (their renditions of it are pathetic).
 My digitized version of Amelia and other fonts I designed are available at: firstname.lastname@example.org.